snsolomar/Discord-Bot/README.md

 # Discord-Bot

-Features to implement:
+Features implemented:

 - GPT reply
 - Token prices
-- Haikus
+- File Restructure

 # Disclaimer: This is an AI trained with data and not connected to the internet, it may not be accurate.